 While not all children with a specific learning disorder will have low self-esteem, there is evidence that these children may be at greater risk.
 It is also apparent that children who experience low self-esteem for a long period of time may develop mental health issues such as anxiety and depression.
 If there is a mental health problem present alongside a learning disability, this needs to be addressed, both for the child’s wellbeing and to improve the effectiveness of remediation attempts.
 Therefore, it is important for parents to be aware of any long-lasting changes in the child’s behaviour which may indicate they have a low self-esteem or mental health issue which requires support from a psychologist or therapist.
 Below is a list of possible factors to look out for.
 Many children will show one or two of these behaviours for short periods throughout their schooling as they attempt to cope with normal life demands.
 However, if a child displays a number of these behaviours over an extended period of time, then it may be time to consider professional help.

 If you feel the child requires extra support to develop their self-esteem or emotional well-being, a good place to start is to speak to your family doctor (GP) or the school psychologist.
 They should be able to refer you to a psychologist, and your GP may be able to refer you for discounted sessions with a clinical psychologist through a mental health care plan.
 You can also give the child options for seeking their own support such as through:

 - KidsHelpLine: 1800 55 1800 – A confidential, telephone and online counselling service specifically for young people aged between 5 and 25 years.

-- Black Dog Institute (youth): http://www.biteback.org.au – BITE BACK is a new and evolving website which aims to improve the wellbeing and mental fitness of young people, based on the principles of positive psychology – the science of optimal functioning.
+- Black Dog Institute (youth): Website: http://www.biteback.org.au – Bite Back aims to improve the wellbeing and mental fitness of young people, based on the principles of positive psychology – the science of optimal functioning.